apalarcon/LATTIN-docs/docs/source/installation.rst

     sh run install_lattin.sh

 .. note::
-    From now on it must have been installed in the python environment and can be used directly like any library.
+    From now on it should be installed in the python environment and can be used like any other Python package.

 Possible problems with python packages:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~